 In R a great deal of work is done by applying some function to all elements of a list, matrix or array.
 There are several functions available for you to use, apply, lapply, sapply are the most commonly used.
-From the next release of R onwards there will also be an eapply for use with environments.
+The function eapply is also available for applying a function to each element of an environment.

-To get some understanding of the apply functions we will attempt to extract some information from the Gene Ontology information that is supplied with each data package.
+To get some understanding of the apply functions, we will attempt to extract some information from the Gene Ontology information that is supplied with each data package.